pablisch/how-to-express-mongodb-todo-api/howTo/6c_updateTodo_errorHandlingUnitTests.md

     'The request body must be a valid JS object',
   ],
 ])(
-  'should return an appropriate status and error message for todo with id of "%s" where req.body is %s', async (id, body, status, errorMessage) => {
+  'should return an appropriate status and error message for todo with id: "%s" when passed req.body: %s', async (id, body, status, errorMessage) => {
     // Arrange
     const mReq = {